elerot/MyPass/README.md

   It means that you can change your key on every login to encrypt your data and your key is not storing anywhere.
   It just storing your encrypted passwords.

-  No code qualty matter :) or can be improve.
+  No code quality matter :) or can be improve.

  NOTE: it uses AES